Adilia On-ying YIP (Antwerp based artist, born in Hong Kong)

 Adilia Yip is a marimba performer and music researcher, currently resides in Antwerp, Belgium.
 Marimba is a wooden keyboard of the percussion instrument family that is commonly performed in solo and chamber music concerts.
 The instrument has a broad repertoire ranging from classical arrangement to contemporary compositions.

-Currently, Adilia is assistant artistic researcher at the Royal Conservatory of Antwerp, one of the leading performing arts institution that offers artistic research education in the country.
+Currently, Adilia is assistant artistic researcher at CORPoREAL research group of the Royal Conservatory of Antwerp.
 She is a Ph.D. candidate in musical arts and a docARTES fellow of the Orpheus Institute, Gent.
-She has been invited to give lecture-performances and marimba masterclasses at music conservatories, universities and international conferences, such as: University of California, San Diego (USA), Fontys Tilburg (Holland), Hong Kong Institute of Education, South China University of Technology (Guangzhou, China), Conservatory of Castellón, Conservatory of Lleida, Velluters Professional Conservatory in Valencia (Spain), University of Leeds and University of York (UK).
+She has been invited to give lecture-performances and marimba masterclasses at music conservatories, universities and international conferences, such as: University of California, San Diego (USA), Fontys Tilburg (Holland), EPARM, the Chinese University of Hong Kong, Hong Kong Institute of Education, South China University of Technology (Guangzhou, China), Conservatory of Castellón, Conservatory of Lleida, Velluters Professional Conservatory in Valencia (Spain), University of Leeds and University of York (UK).
 Her main research interest is the embodied performance practice of the marimba and the instrument’s origin—the West African balafon.
 Her articles are published on “Music + Practice” journal and artistic research related platforms.